 Short-cycling is when your furnace turns on and off in rapid succession without ever completing a full heating cycle.
 You might hear it start up, run for a minute or two, and then shut down—long before your house reaches the temperature on the thermostat.
 This can happen when the ignitor is weak or failing.
 The furnace’s flame sensor doesn’t detect a flame within a few seconds of the gas valve opening, so it shuts everything down to prevent gas from building up.
 The system will then wait a few minutes and try again, leading to that frustrating on-and-off pattern.

-You Can See Cracks or Damage
+You Can See Physical Cracks on the Ignitor

 Sometimes, the proof is right in front of you.
 If you’re comfortable doing so, you can perform a quick visual inspection of the ignitor.
 First, make sure you shut off all power to the furnace at the breaker box.
 Once it’s safe, remove the furnace’s access panel and locate the ignitor.
 A healthy hot surface ignitor will look intact, but a failing one may have visible cracks, a chalky white spot, or a dark burn mark.
 These components are very fragile, and even a hairline crack can prevent it from working.
 If you see any physical damage, you’ve found your problem.